mhseptiadi/islamic-article-rag/README.md

 ## How QnA works

+1. The API checks the client IP against Redis (`MAX_IP_REQUESTS_PER_MINUTE`, 1-minute TTL window).
-1. The question is embedded with the same model used at ingest time.
+2. The question is embedded with the same model used at ingest time.
-2. Qdrant runs hybrid search: dense cosine similarity + sparse BM25, fused with RRF.
+3. Qdrant runs hybrid search: dense cosine similarity + sparse BM25, fused with RRF.
-3. Depending on `QNA_CONTEXT_SOURCE`, the orchestrator builds context from retrieved chunks or fetches full articles by ID/URL.
+4. Depending on `QNA_CONTEXT_SOURCE`, the orchestrator builds context from retrieved chunks or fetches full articles from MongoDB by ID/URL.
-4. The LLM generates an answer using a system prompt that enforces Indonesian/English output and structured Quran/Hadith citation tags.
+5. The LLM generates an answer using a system prompt that enforces Indonesian/English output and structured Quran/Hadith citation tags.
+6. The question, answer, model metadata, and source references are saved to MongoDB (`qna_records`).

 ## Development